 Exercise referral schemes aim to improve an individual's health and wellbeing by offering physical activity and healthy eating opportunities.
 An individual may be assessed by a healthcare professional and referred to a physical activity provider or scheme due to a sedentary / inactive lifestyle impacting their health.
-Specific services will be selected to meet the individual's needs in order to improve their individual health requirements.
+Specific services will be selected to meet the individual's needs in order to improve their health.

-Fitter Futures receive referrals from healthcare professionals and will offer individuals one of the following three options:
+Fitter Futures receives referrals from healthcare professionals and will offer individuals one of the following three options:

 There are many physical, psychological and social benefits to exercise including: